Magora-IOS/MAGDebugKit/README.md

 5. Highlight tapped responder view and its view controller.

+6. Automatically log 'init' and 'dealloc' calls of each VC in your project.

-6. Simple filesystem browser and file viewer.
+7. Simple filesystem browser and file viewer.

-7. Custom actions with easy access from any screen.
+8. Custom actions with easy access from any screen.

 ## Example